 You can do quite a lot of this route if you have a full-day shoot.
 For a half-day shoot, we’d cut it right down and concentrate on one side of the river.

 From there it’s possible to head down The Mall (the wide road that leads to Buckingham Palace and is used for royal processions).
 I advise my couples not to shoot at the palace; you can’t get in or do anything interesting visually.
-It’s a place to visit as a tourist, but not for great photographs.
-Instead, I like to head down to a really pretty area I know that’s typical of that part of London, with its handsome stone buildings.
+It’s a place to visit as a tourist, but not for great couple photographs.
+Instead, I like to head down to a pretty area I know that’s typical of that part of London, with its handsome stone buildings.
 And nearby you have Horseguards Parade and St James’s Park and Green Park.